beOn/cili/README.md

 Because, like the mighty ciliary muscles, it brings your eye data into focus.

-TODO: Thanks, credit to CCP Lab
+Thanks, credit to Dr. Todd Braver and the Cognitive Control and Psychopathology Lab at Washington University in St Louis, where this code was developed.